Efficient parallel solver for rarefied gas flow using GSIS: Numerical results

 Nitrogen gas with rotational degrees of freedom $d_r=2$, collision number $Z_r=3.5$ and viscosity index $\omega=0.74$ is employed in the following simulations, unless otherwise noted.
 The thermal relaxation rates are \cite{LeiJFM2015}: $A_{tt}=0.786$, $A_{tr}=-0.201$, $A_{rt}=-0.059$ and $A_{rr}=0.842$, and hence the Eucken factors (corresponding to thermal conductivities) of translational and rotational degrees of freedom are determined as $f_t=2.365, ~f_r=1.435$, respectively.

 The convergence criterion of the simulations is that the volume-weighted relative error $\varepsilon$ between two consecutive iterations

 is less than $10^{-6}$, where $W\in \{\rho,\bm{u},T_t\}$.
 This criterion is used to determine the wall clock time spent in the following simulations.
-Nevertheless, due to the fast-converging property of GSIS~\cite{su2020fast}, $\varepsilon<10^{-4}$ is sufficient to obtain the converged solutions of critical macroscopic properties, see the data below.
+Nevertheless, due to the fast-converging property of GSIS~\cite{su2020fast}, $\varepsilon<10^{-4}$ is sufficient to obtain the converged solutions of critical macroscopic properties, see the results in Fig.~\ref{fig:Apollo_Ma5_Kn00012_ErrorEvolution} for an example.